Gov. Wolf Announces $2.3 Million Investment in 36 Student Research Projects to Advance Manufacturing Innovation in Pennsylvania

 Governor Wolf’s Manufacturing PA initiative ensures that training leads not simply to any job, but to careers that provide higher pay and opportunities for advancement.
 Working with DCED’s strategic partners, including IRCs, Pennsylvania’s colleges, universities, technical schools, and non-profit organizations, this initiative fosters collaboration and partnerships to accelerate technology advancement, encourage innovation and commercialization, and build a 21st century workforce.

-For more information about the Wolf Administration’s commitment to manufacturing, visit the DCED website.
+For more information about the Wolf Administration’s commitment to manufacturing, or Department of Community and Economic Development, visit DCED website, and be sure to stay up-to-date with all of our agency news on Facebook, Twitter, and LinkedIn.